-Podcasts are receiving a resurgence of attention from both consumers and marketers.
+Podcasts are receiving a resurgence of attention from both consumers and marketing agencies.
 Should you be using podcasts as content in your marketing strategy?

 Podcasts have been around for over a decade, but, in the past few years, have been sidling up to the spotlight.